-These vibrations produce a therapeutic effect when postures, movements, or stretches are performed upon the platform.
+These vibrations are therapeutic when postures, movements, or stretches are performed on the platform.

 Most vibe plate manufacturers include a setting (a dial or button) so that you can control the speed or intensity of the vibration.

-One theory as to why many people report significant improvement with weight loss and muscle mass development is that being on a platform forces the athlete to have to focus more mindfully on form during vibration plate exercises in order to remain balanced.
+One theory why many people report significant improvement with weight loss and muscle mass development is that being on a platform forces the athlete to focus more mindfully on form during vibration plate exercises to remain balanced.

 Blood Circulation and Other Health Benefits of A Vibe Plate

-Research studies using a control group are establishing that – when compared to traditional exercise – vibrational therapy and whole-body vibration training help to reduce inflammation and damage from excess blood sugar, while simultaneously improving bone density, balance, blood flow, muscular flexibility, and core strength.
+Research studies using a control group are establishing that – compared to traditional exercise – vibrational therapy and whole-body vibration training help to reduce inflammation and damage from excess blood sugar while simultaneously improving bone density, balance, blood flow, muscular flexibility, and core strength.

-Similarly, there is compelling evidence indicating that vibration programs can heal nerve tissue, balance hormones, and improve metabolism.
+Similarly, compelling evidence indicates that vibration programs can heal nerve tissue, balance hormones, and improve metabolism.

-Working out on a vibe plate will produce better coordination and sports performance, too.
+Working out on a vibe plate will produce better coordination and sports performance.

 Power Plate and Other Top Brands